Symmetry Latest Features

 Maintain specific simulation results while enhancements to the databases are introduced in newer releases by independently selecting the pure component and binary interaction parameter database version for various simulation cases.

-This solution is available either on-premise or the cloud, hosted in the DELFI cognitive E&P environment, enabling integration within a suite of platforms
+This solution is available either on-premise or the cloud, hosted in the Delfi digital platform, enabling integration within a suite of platforms

 The emissions summary tool now includes combustion emissions calculations for seven more unit operations, for more accurate methane reporting.